aws-samples/aws-stf-core/README.md

 You can combine all theses capabilities to build comprehensive and scalable solutions easily, iterate and innovate at a fast pace.

-Below a reference architecture with examples of Data Producers and Data Consumers.
+Below a reference architecture with examples of Data Producers and Data Consumers using AWS services.

 <br>